testfairy-blog/TFAudioRecord/README.md

 # TFAudioRecord
-TestFairy audio recording sample project
+TestFairy audio recording sample project.

 ## How to include in a project
 1. Copy [this](/app/src/main/java/com/testfairy/audiorecord/TestFairyAudioRecord.java) to your project.